 Optionally, a sheet of perspex or plywood can be screwed to the wall below the shelf to protect the interior decor from the bike’s pedals and chain.

-There are numerous variations on the bike shelf, such as these.
+There are variations on the bike shelf here here.

 Securing a bike in a shed